tweag/jupyenv/README.md

 dependencies of JupyterLab have to be downloaded, built and installed.
 Subsequent runs are instant for the same environment, or much faster even when some packages or kernels are changed, since a lot will be cached.

-Example notebooks are for various kernels available in the [example](example) folder.

 ### Using jupyterlab extensions